 More specifically, however, we should educate our community about a true Manx hero – a man who literally won America’s highest honour, the Medal of Honor, for his service in the American war against slavery.

 William Garrett was born in Braddan on the Isle of Man.
 There is some doubt about when he was born, with some sites claiming he was born on 6 February 1820 and other sites saying he was born in 1842.
-Either way, there is no doubt about what he won the Medal of Honor for – his bravery and heroism in the US Civil War in 1865.
+Either way, there is no doubt about what he won the Medal of Honor for – his bravery and heroism in the US Civil War.

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Sergeant William Garrett, United States Army, for extraordinary heroism on 16 December 1864, while serving with Company G, 41st Ohio Infantry, in action at Nashville, Tennessee.
 With several companions Sergeant Garrett dashed forward, the first to enter the enemy’s works, taking possession of four pieces of artillery and captured the flag of the 13th Mississippi Infantry (Confederate States of America).Medal of Honor Citation for William Garrett

 He died on 29 December 1916, and is now buried at Leavenworth National Cemetery in Kansas, with five other Medal of Honor recipients buried at the cemetery.

 This Manx-born man was literally awarded America’s highest honour by Abraham Lincoln for his service in the literal war against slavery.
 We should honour his service – and educate our children that their predecessors served nobly in the battle against human slavery.

 William Garrett should be a Manx-American hero.
 Let us celebrate his service and educate our children about his heroism.